The not-so-hidden risks of 'hidden-to-maturity' accounting: on depositor runs and bank resilience: On the balance between HtM and AfS

-The above considerations lead us to formulate the following optimisation problem based on the one-period model of Figure \ref{fig:price_shock}: the bank maximises the amount of HtM assets that it holds, at time $0$, subject to having enough AfS to cover liquidity needs in a potential run at time $1$, for any price shock within some given range.
+The above considerations lead us to formulate the following optimization problem based on the one-period model depicted in Figure \ref{fig:price_shock}: the bank maximizes the amount of HtM assets that it holds, at time $0$, subject to having enough AfS to cover liquidity needs in a potential run at time $1$, for any price shock within some given range.
 That is, the bank solves for the maximum $h^*\in[0,\bar{A}]$ at time $0$ such that there is no need to remark HtM assets at time $1$ if the new price $p_1$ is above or equal to a given threshold price.
 From here on, we let $p_1$ stand for this threshold price, as it is the only value of the price at time $1$ that we need to consider (larger prices amount to less equilibrium sales).
-The optimisation problem can then be written as
+The optimization problem can then be written as

 or, equivalently, $h^*= \bar A - s^*$ where